Why does the Victorian Government sell land?

 When a department or agency identifies land as surplus, it is offered for sale to all other Victorian Government departments and agencies, as well as to local government and the Commonwealth Government, before being listed for public sale.

-The Fast Track Government Land Service (FTGLS) allows Government landowning departments and agencies to seek assistance to rezone land or to correct planning scheme anomalies.
+The Government Land Planning Service (GLPS) allows Government landowning departments and agencies to seek assistance to rezone land or to correct planning scheme anomalies.
 This service is provided by the Department of Environment, Land, Water and Planning.

 Often land that is owned by government agencies is zoned Public Use Zone (PUZ) or the proposed future use of the site is inconsistent with its current zoning.
 Land which is zoned PUZ cannot be sold publicly and must be appropriately rezoned prior to sale.

-The FTGLS is one of the many steps involved in releasing government land to the public market.
-Further information is available on the DELWP Fast Track Government Land Service page.
+The GLPS is one of the many steps involved in releasing government land to the public market.
+Further information is available on the DELWP Government Land Planning Service page.

 How do I register my interest in purchasing a property?